Browse our categories:

 Becoming a cardiovascular intensive care unit nurse isn’t too tricky, but it certainly requires time, specialized training, experience, and, yes, a good amount of studying.
 Becoming a registered nurse is the first step toward becoming a CVICU nurse, so if you already have that license, you can skip a few steps.
 The following is a basic breakdown of the steps involved in becoming a CVICU nurse:

-A nurse wishing to start a career in CVICU might want to consider earning their BSN.
-A BSN is a Bachelor of Science in Nursing from a four-year accredited university.
-While RNs can also have associate degrees, having a BSN can sometimes entitle a nurse to more opportunities, supervisory positions, and—perhaps the tie-breaker—higher compensation.
+A nurse wishing to start a career in the CVICU might want to consider earning a BSN.
+A BSN is a four-year Bachelor of Science in Nursing from an accredited university.
+While RNs can also have associate degrees, having BSNs can sometimes entitle them to more opportunities, supervisory positions, and—perhaps the tie-breaker—higher compensation.
 Additionally, some hospitals require a registered nurse to have a bachelor’s degree to work in specific units.
 The good news?
 You can opt for an accelerated BSN program if you already have your associate’s in nursing or a bachelor’s degree in another field.

 Nurses must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to practice in the United States.
 Don’t worry.
 We’ve got plenty of information on how to pass this exam quickly and confidently with our NCLEX study tips.